 I would like to start out my first weekly health column to come by saying that everything I will discuss will be things I have tried myself first.
 I look forward to sharing these experiences with you in hopes of enhancing your health and well-being so that you can more happily live the beautiful life you are meant to live.

 This week’s topic will be how to eliminate toxins from our bodies and why it would benefit you to do so, especially during flu season.
-Although there are several ways to detox the body, the main focus of this article will be how to take a detox bath.
+Although there are several ways to detox the body, one being the consumption of nano glutathione to relax your muscles and reduce the stress on your brain, the main focus of this article will be how you can take a detox bath.
 It works similarly to a sauna in the way that it helps the body flush all of the toxins out of your body.
 While we are only college students and won’t be able to afford our own sauna (and I doubt we’d be allowed to put a sauna in our dorm room!), you might want to check out Matt’s clearlight sauna reviews to help keep you healthy!
 To understand why a detox bath will help you, it is important to explain what it is that you need to detox from.
 Toxins build up gradually in a person’s system over time due to foods we eat, things we are exposed to while inhaling the air around us, the chemicals we use for cleaning our houses, sicknesses floating around by interacting with people, and even from the soaps and shampoos we use.
 There are many other things that cause toxic buildup, the majority of which cannot be avoided no matter how hard we try.
 When there is a buildup of toxins in the body, it has to work harder and is not able to focus on its natural ability to eliminate the toxic things that attack it.
 When our body is fighting against itself, it is not able to properly build up our immune system.
 Our lowered immunity can cause us to be more vulnerable to sicknesses.
 Detox baths are said to help keep you from getting sick because the ingredients in the bath cause toxins to be pulled from your body, while they also enhance one of your body’s natural ways of removing waste by increasing sweating.

 A few months ago, my roommate became sick, coughing terribly, sneezing, and suffering from a headache and fatigue.
 I had recently read an article about detox baths on MindBodyGreen.com, a wonderful website to look up healthy living tips and where I get many of my ideas from, and this was the perfect opportunity to try it out.
 I have fantastic roommates who put up with my frequent health experiments and that day my roommate was willing to be my first guinea pig.
 It worked beautifully.
 Not only did my roommate feel immediately less congested, but they recovered completely in the next two days, much quicker than this kind of sickness usually takes to go away.